freeCodeCamp/guide/src/pages/vim/modes/index.md

 # Vim Modes

-Because vim is focused on changing existing code just as much as writing new code, it is split into several modes that each have different purposes.
+Because Vim is focused on changing existing code just as much as writing new code, it is split into several modes that each have different purposes.

 ### Normal Mode
-By default, vim starts in "normal" mode.
+By default, Vim starts in "normal" mode.
 Normal mode can be accessed from other modes by pressing `Esc` or `<C-[>`.

 In Normal mode key presses don't work as one would expect.
 That is, they don't insert text into the document; instead,